CVector-Energy/cvec-python/README.md

 ## `get_spans(tag_name, ?start_at, ?end_at, ?limit)`

 Return all of the time spans where a tag has a constant value within the specified [`start_at`, `end_at`) interval.
 The function returns a list of time-ranges with the value for each time-range.
 Returns a list of spans.
-Each span has the following fields: {id, tag_name, value, begin_at, end_at, raw_begin_at, raw_end_at, metadata}.
+Each span has the following fields: {id, tag_name, value, start_at, end_at, raw_start_at, raw_end_at, metadata}.
 In a future version of the SDK, spans can be annotated, edited, and deleted.

 ## `get_metric_data(?tag_names, ?start_at, ?end_at)`